chiptrontech/WiredQTv1.0/ReadMe.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Rapid Application Development (RAD) Tools for Python GUI Development is a reliable python powered program that will give its user advantage in machine learning, IoT systems, embedded systems, and many more!
+WiredQT is a Rapid Application Development (RAD) Tool for Python GUI Development is a reliable python powered program that will give its user advantage in machine learning, IoT systems, embedded systems, and many more!

 - Create your own system
 - Make some scripts